• Skip to main content

 Don’t leave home without…

-A travel crib: A hotel crib or play yard can be a safe haven for your baby.
+A hotel crib or play yard can be a safe haven for your baby.
 In the U.S. hotels and motels must provide cribs for their guests that comply with the latest federal safety standards.
 Still, bringing your own travel play yard, such as the Lotus Everywhere Crib can pack a lotta peace of mind because you know exactly what shape the play yard is in and who has used it last.

 The Lotus crib: